MattiaRag/timemaproject/markdowns/preliminary.md

 ## Install the softwares

+Most softwares can be installed via conda using ```conda env create -f yaml.main```.
+Other tools have been installed as executables (later specified).

-Due to conflicts specific environiments are necessary for expression analyses.
+Due to conflicts specific environiments are necessary for some analyses.
 They can be installed by:

 ```